How to increase productivity with Noisli.

 I’ve been a user of Noisli now and then.
 I love the sound of rain and thunder, either natural or through Calm, my go-to meditation app.
 Today on Noisli I just pushed the random ‘Relax’ button and was greeted by a combination of the rattle of a carriage over railway tracks and a really low bass hum from a fan.
 The hum was perhaps a little high and I did wonder at first if this was in the room.
 A tweak of the volume levels down and I think I’ve found the perfect environment for productivity.
 Now I know it said Relax and not Productivity but each to their own.
 The bass drowns out the low distraction and the railway track clatter provides that comforting sound that allows you to ignore the outside world until the frequency changes, which of course it doesn’t.
 The never-ending train ride.

 So the temptation of having this on my iPhone was too good to miss, and £1.49 is hardly worth thinking about.
 The great thing is that when you sign up, the saved ‘combo’s’ sync between platforms.
+For those who are interested, my combination of hum and railway tracks is the best for concentration.

 So that’s how I’ve covered a good chunk of client work and came up with the idea for this post and it’s only just lunchtime.
 Productivity at its best.